 Alexander Springs camping

 Alexander Springs camping gets high marks, especially from tent campers.
-This 67-unit campground can accomodate recreation vehicles up to 35 feet.but there is no water or electric hookup.
+This 67-unit campground can accommodate recreation vehicles up to 35 feet but there is no water or electric hookup.
 Dogs are allowed.
-Some campsites are on a first-come, first-serve basis.
-Others are available by reservation.
+All sites are available by reservation.
+(First-come walk-up sites are no longer available.)

 Camping reservations may be made by phone at 1-877-444-6777 or online at Alexander Springs Campground .
 Alexander Springs camping is $24 a night.